amalacrino/personal-website/content/authors/admin/_index.md

 **I’m a molecular ecologist interested in plant-microorganism interaction.**

 I mix molecular biology, high-throughput sequencing and high-performance computing to answer important fundamental questions: how microbiomes influence the phenotype and fitness of their host?
 How microbiomes help invasive species to adapt to new environments?
 How microbes drive the evolution of their host?

+{{% alert note%}}
+**New website soon!**

+Exciting updates are coming ... and they deserve a new website!
+I'm currently working on it, and it should be available early this fall.
+Stay tuned!

+{{% /alert %}}